 Micro SD card.

 The data will be logged on a micro SD card.
 The communication is done with the SPI bus.

+Battery

+The datalogger can be supplied by a dc power supply from 6 till 20 volts.
+The type of battery is depending on the use for the datalogger.
+For an aircoir flight, the power supply is a 9 volt battery, that is also used for the automatic value.

 - - Top of the D.A.R - -

+Figuur 3 Top of the datalogger

 Temperature measurement.

 The temperature measurement is done with the IC ADS1248, 24-bit Analog-to-Digital Converters for Temperature Sensors.
-There are 6 places on the board to connect a PT100 sensor to measure the Coil temperature.
-The measurement is done by a three (four) point measurement, because of this method, there can only be 3 sensor on one IC.
+There are 6 places on the board to connect a PT100 sensor to measure the coil temperature.
+The measurement is done by a three (four) point measurement, because of this method, there can only be 3 sensors on one IC.
 For 6 sensors, there are two IC on board.
 The communication of the IC is done with the SPI bus.
 The sensor is the world´s smallest platinum thin-film temperature sensor from Innovative Sensor Technology.
 Tolerance class A (0.
 15°C)

 GPS connection